ncatlab/nlab-content/pages/2/5/4/0/452/content.md

 ## Idea

-A _crossed module_  (of groups) was defined in essence by [[J.H.C.Whithead]] and has been found to be an important  concept in homotopical and homological algebra:
+A _crossed module_  (of groups) was defined in essence by [[J.H.C.Whitehead]] and has been found to be an important  concept in homotopical and homological algebra:

 * from the [[nPOV]]: a convenient way to encode a [[strict 2-group]] $G$ in terms of a morphism of two ordinary [[group]]s $\partial : G_2 \to G_1$.